Party Candidate Selection

 As stated previously, I’d like for there to be publicly elected members of the central candidate selection committee in charge of selecting legislative candidates.
 I’d like this to be proportional, with the majoritarianism part introduced by the other leader-selected delegates.

-I would have these delegates chosen by a direct multi-member electoral system like single transferable vote (STV) or proportional approval vote (PAV).
-If you have more than 5 delegates, you can have this take place in many different districts.
+I would have these members chosen by a direct multi-member electoral system like single transferable vote (STV) or proportional approval vote (PAV).
+If you have more than 5 members, you can have this take place in many different districts.
 Alternatively, if you want more granularity, you can have the public elect a body of 100+ delegates in districts, and then have these delegates meet at a convention to select candidate committee members.
-In that case I really like my proportional multi-vote representatives (PMR) with districts of 10ish delegate votes for this.
+In that case I really like my proportional multi-vote representatives (PMR) with districts of 10ish member votes for this.

-Exact proportionality is less important on the party level (because the stakes of who gets a majority are lower), so I wouldn’t mind going down to 3 members per district in order to reduce exhausted ballots (ballots that go to waste because a voter didn’t rank or rate enough candidates).
+Exact proportionality is less important on the party level (because the stakes of who gets a majority are lower), so I wouldn’t mind going down to 3 members per district if using STV or PAV in order to reduce exhausted ballots (ballots that go to waste because a voter didn’t rank or rate enough candidates).
 That said I also think 5 is ok for letting smaller factions take power.
-For PMR you can probably stick with 10 delegate votes per district since there are few wasted ballots.

 By Legislators